“To provide that only a citizen of the United States has the right to vote.”

 Why: Because we’ve had the likes of Roy Moore serve as chief justice, the more people appointing the administrative director the better, I think.
 And according to , many of the changes proposed in this amendment are from the Alabama Law Institute, which is tasked with simplifying and clarifying the laws in Alabama.

 This takes the cake for most incoherent state amendment I’ve ever seen (and there’s some stark competition).
 It proposes “to provide that a judge, other than a judge of probate, appointed to fill a vacancy would serve an initial term until the first Monday after the second Tuesday in January following the next general election after the judge has completed two years in office.”

 Why: I don’t know what the hell it means.

-for this explanation:
+Thanks to with for this explanation:

 “Amendment 3 would change the time that judges appointed to fill a vacancy in circuit court or district court serve before having to stand for election in some cases.
 The governor appoints judges to fill those vacancies.

 Under current law, appointed district court and circuit judges must stand for election at the next general election at least one year after their appointment.
 Amendment 3 would say that appointees must stand for election at the next general election at least two years after their appointment.”

 Removing racist and outdated language to the Constitution.

 Why: Our state constitution literally has language about segregating schools in it.
 It was written in 1901, and its framers were more than transparent about the fact that it was made to disenfranchise people of color.
 Efforts to change the language in the document have been going on for decades with no success so far.